Health-Informatics-UoN/lettuce/docs/_sources/autoapi/app/index.rst.txt

    Parameters
    ----------
    request: PipelineRequest
-       The request containing a list of informal namse of medications
+       The request containing a list of informal names Returns

-   Returns
    -------
    EventSourceResponse